OFAC Frequently Asked Questions (FAQ) and Answers

 Q2.
 Who is a U.S. Person?

-Answer: The U.S. Laws of Sanctions apply to U.S. persons.
-A U.S. Person is one who is a:
+Answer: The U.S. Laws of Sanctions apply to U.S. persons, which is defined as a:

 (1) U.S. Citizen;